churchofturing/churchofturing.github.io/posts/motivating-macros.md

 => 120
 ```

 Okay, admittedly this looks quite similar to what could be done with JavaScript.
-How can this be used to extend the language?
+How is this different from string manipulation in JavaScript?
+The big difference is how seemlessly this integrates with the language.

+#### Compile-Time Code Generation

-At compile time, Clojure text is read by the *Reader*.
-This just means it transforms your input text into Clojure data structures.
-Here are some examples:
+Before Clojure evaluates your code, it goes through several phases.
+The **Reader** transforms your text into plain Clojure data structures.

 ```clojure
 (read-string "(+ 1 2)")